 Intersectionality and Mental Health

 To understand why minority mental health is such an important topic, we have to delve into the idea of intersectionality.
 No one is immune to mental illness.
-People of all ages, races, ethnicities, and socioeconomic backgrounds suffer with mental health disorders.
+People of all ages, races, ethnicity, and socioeconomic backgrounds suffer with mental health disorders.
 Unfortunately, there’s plenty of stigma in the general population.

 However, minorities may have an especially difficult time overcoming stigma and finding treatment.
 Intersectionality is the idea that all of the different social categories, including race, class, gender, and disability, overlap.
 While facing one system of oppression can be very difficult, facing more than one is an entirely different experience.